 By the turn of the twentieth century, nationalist Chinese reformers, anxious to meet foreign standards, had begun to recast local hygiene precepts.
 Until then, the expression weisheng referred to the various regimes of diet, meditation, and self-medication that individuals exercised in order to guard their health.

 However, as Chinese intellectuals debated how their country could achieve modern status, the meaning of weisheng "shifted away from Chinese cosmology and moved to encompass state power, scientific standards of progress, the cleanliness of bodies, and the fitness of races".

 By 1923, LBC, now operating under the name 'China Soap Company', to mitigate anti-foreign prejudice, began to manufacture toilet and laundry soap in its own factory located in the industrial area of Shanghai's International Settlement – see our field report on the factory’s remains here.
 Lever's China Soap Company set up an extensive 'up-country' distribution system using depots, agents, sub-depots, and sub-agents employing local dealers to market the six brands of soap the company manufactured: Sunlight, Health Soap, Lux, Swan, Velvet, Skin, and Zulu.

 In September 1929, Unilever was formed by a merger of the operations of Dutch Margarine Unie and Lever Brothers, named as a blend of the two firms' names.
 Nonetheless in China the iconic Health Soap was continued to be advertised under the Lever brand.

-It still exists today under the name Shanghai Soap Co., Ltd. and is one of Chinas largest producers of soap, including being manufacturer of the “Shanghai Medical Soap”, who’s design to this day bears a striking resemblance to the old Lever Hygiene Medical Soap…
+The combined enterprise still exists today under the name Shanghai Soap Co., Ltd. and is one of Chinas largest producers of soap, including being manufacturer of the “Shanghai Medical Soap”, who’s design to this day bears a striking resemblance to the old Lever Hygiene Medical Soap…